sdv1708/sdv1708/README.md

 **Software Engineer, AI — Virtual Gold**<br>
 *June 2026 – Present*

-Deeply involved in learning, implementing, and understanding agentic workflows and applications, with an emphasis on turning emerging patterns into reliable, production-minded software.
+- Deeply involved in learning, implementing, and understanding agentic workflows and applications, with an emphasis on turning emerging patterns into reliable, production-minded software.
+- Exploring how orchestration, tool use, memory, evaluation, and human oversight fit together when agentic ideas move from experimentation into real applications.

 **Software Engineer Intern, AI — Connyct / CampusAI**<br>
 *September 2025 – December 2025*

-Developed and deployed a production LLM recommendation service using RAG, Elasticsearch vector retrieval, Redis caching, Amazon Bedrock, and AWS ECS.
+- Developed and deployed a production LLM recommendation service that combined retrieval-augmented generation, Elasticsearch vector search, Redis caching, Amazon Bedrock, and containerized deployment on AWS ECS.
-Introduced evaluation-driven release gates for hallucination, relevance, groundedness, and latency.
+- Improved recommendation relevance and service responsiveness through multi-signal ranking, retrieval tuning, and caching strategies designed for repeated production workloads.
+- Built an evaluation framework around hallucination, relevance, groundedness, and latency, then integrated regression gates into CI/CD so model and prompt changes could be assessed before release.

 **Software Development Engineer — University of Maryland, Community Preservation Trust**<br>
 *February 2025 – December 2025*

-Helped transform email-based and handwritten rental operations into a secure, multi-tenant React and Flask platform serving more than 15,000 applicants and administrators.
+- Helped replace fragmented email-based and handwritten rental processes with a centralized, multi-tenant platform for applicants and administrators.
+- Developed Flask REST APIs and React workflows around application submission, review, and administration, giving each user group a clearer and more consistent operational path.
+- Applied JWT authentication and role-based access control to protect tenant boundaries and keep sensitive workflows limited to the appropriate users.

 **Software Development Engineer, AI and Backend — IQVIA**<br>
 *March 2022 – July 2024*

-Built AI-assisted document-processing and backend systems in regulated production environments.
-The work included Azure-hosted extraction workflows, Airflow-orchestrated OCR pipelines, event-driven services processing more than 3,000 messages per second, and FastAPI services over high-volume PostgreSQL payment data.
+- Built an Azure-hosted document-intelligence workflow that combined language models, serverless functions, and object storage to improve the consistency of structured data extracted from regulatory documents.
+- Designed an Airflow-orchestrated processing pipeline that used OCR, validation rules, and confidence-based routing to avoid unnecessary model inference while improving throughput and recovery from document failures.
+- Developed event-driven backend services with Azure Service Bus topics, queues, retries, and dead-letter handling, creating a more resilient path for asynchronous message processing.
+- Built FastAPI and SQLAlchemy services over PostgreSQL payment data, giving operations teams clearer access to transaction summaries, outstanding balances, and revenue indicators.

 ## Engineering toolkit